 20 and over

 Sick Leave: Each employee accrues sick leave at a rate of eight hours per month.

-Holiday Pay: Each employee will receive 11 paid holidays per year.
+Holiday Pay: Each employee will receive 10 paid holidays plus two floating holidays.

 Medical Insurance: The City of Thornton offers group health, dental, and vision benefits to all regular full-time employees.

 Retirement: Sworn officers hired on or after July 11, 2017 will make a pre-tax contribution to the Fire and Police Pension Association (FPPA) Defined Benefit Plan of 9.5% of base pay in 2017 which will increase ½% per year through 2022 to 12%.
 This mandatory contribution is in lieu of social security.
 In addition, the City offers a Deferred Compensation Plan (457 plan) administered by Nationwide.
 The City will match one-half of an employee’s voluntary (pre-tax) contribution up to 1 percent.

 Retiree Healthcare: New retirees who have been enrolled in one of the City’s medical plans prior to retirement, and have reached 25 years of service and are 55 years old, or 30 years of service and are 50 years old, may continue healthcare benefits through the City until they reach Medicare eligible or 65 years old, whichever comes first.

 Uniforms: Each Officer is completely outfitted upon appointment (excluding a firearm and footwear).
 Each officer also receives a uniform allowance of $884 annually.

 Collective Bargaining Agreement: Sworn officers at the rank of Sergeant and below have the right to bargain collectively with the City with respect to wages, rates of pay, hours, grievance procedures, working conditions and all other terms and conditions of employment except pensions and public management rights.